Division of Student Affairs

 Mali, Mauritania, Niger, Nigeria, Senegal, Sierra Leone, and Togo.

 Center works with both domestic and international students in a variety of ways to internationalize the University.
-The Center is the central office for domestic (U.S.) students who are looking for an international experience during their college career.
-The Center also manages the Student Affairs International Learning Scholarship (SAILS) that can help fund a student's activity overseas.
+The International Center is the central office for domestic (U.S.) students who are looking for an international experience during their college career.
+The International Center also manages the Student Affairs International Learning Scholarship (SAILS) that can help fund a student's activity overseas.
 For international students (on

 The Military and

 Veterans Resource Center (MVRC) provides military and veteran students assistance